AtmaprakashB/Wazuh-Enterprise-SOC-Lab/10-Attack-Simulation/01-Initial-Reconnaissance/README.md

 - Security event correlation
 - Threat Hunting events

-**Note**
+> **Note**
+>

-Because the attacker and Windows hosts are deployed on the same Host-Only VMware network, reconnaissance traffic is exchanged directly between endpoints.
-As a result, these activities are primarily observed through endpoint telemetry (Sysmon and Windows Event Logs collected by Wazuh) rather than firewall traffic traversing OPNsense.
+> Because the attacker and Windows hosts are deployed on the same VMware Host-Only network, reconnaissance traffic is exchanged directly between endpoints rather than traversing OPNsense.
+Consequently, these activities are primarily observed through endpoint telemetry (Sysmon and Windows Event Logs collected by Wazuh) instead of firewall logs.

 ---